-As with the \citetalias{TiDES_2024} sample, we present in Figure \ref{fig:ysn_obs_snr_distros} the SNR distributions of the observed YSN WFD SN sample's spectra following observations with the 4MOST strategies that follow the strategy of LSST with a 1, 3, 5, or 7 day delay.
+As with the \citetalias{TiDES_2025} sample, we present in Figure \ref{fig:ysn_obs_snr_distros} the SNR distributions of the observed WFD YSN candidate sample's spectra following observations with the 4MOST-like strategies that follow the strategy of LSST with a 1, 3, 5, or 7 day delay.
 As is shown, the different observing strategies all produce similarly shaped SNR distributions.
 The peaks of the SNR distributions for the different observing strategies are shifted to higher SNR the larger the strategy's time delay is.
-For example, the YSN WFD sample observed using the 7 day delayed 4MOST strategy peaks at a \snr of ${\sim}10$, while the 1 day delayed strategy peaks at a \snr of ${\sim}6$.
+For example, the WFD YSN candidate sample observed using the 7 day delayed 4MOST-like strategy peaks at a \snr of ${\sim}10$, while the 1 day delayed strategy peaks at a \snr of ${\sim}6$.

-In addition, we also present in Table \ref{tab:num_4most_observed}, the percentage of transients whose observed 4MOST spectra exceed a \snr of 5 or 3 when observed using the 4MOST observing strategies that follow the LSST strategy with a 1, 3, 5, and 7 day delay.
-As the Table shows, the percentage of observed YSN WFD SN spectra whose \snr is greater than $5$ increases as the delay between the 4MOST and LSST observing strategies is increased, with $88.9$ percent of WFD YSN observed having a \snr $>5$ under the 7 day delayed 4MOST strategy.
-In contrast, the percentage of observed WFD YSN whose spectra have a \snr $>3$ is at maximum when the 4MOST 3 day delayed strategy is applied.
+In addition, we also present in Table \ref{tab:num_4most_observed}, the percentage of transients whose observed 4MOST-like spectra exceed a \snr of 5 or 3 when observed using the 4MOST-like observing strategies that follow the LSST strategy with a 1, 3, 5, and 7 day delay.
+As the Table shows, the percentage of observed YSN WFD SN spectra whose \snr is greater than $5$ increases as the delay between the 4MOST-like and LSST observing strategies is increased, with $88.9$ percent of WFD YSN observed having a \snr $>5$ under the 7 day delayed 4MOST-like strategy.
+In contrast, the percentage of observed WFD YSN whose spectra have a \snr $>3$ is at maximum when the 4MOST-like 3 day delayed strategy is applied.